 - The aphrodisiac powers of Maca for men and women were actually identified in a literature review here.

 Still not convinced?
-I have a number of testimonials for my maca superfoods blend on my website as well as a few beautiful blogs relating to Mighty Maca and fertility (read how Mighty Maca may affect progesterone levels, naturally) and Mighty Maca and libido You can also read my previous article on the libido effects of maca and another favorite...chocolate!
+I have a number of testimonials for my maca superfoods blend on my website as well as a few beautiful blogs relating to Mighty Maca and fertility (read how Mighty Maca may affect progesterone levels, naturally.)
+You can also read my previous article on the effects of maca and another favorite...chocolate!
 Check them out!

 Maca Also Improves Energy And Mood

-One final question that I get asked is about whether maca can help with those terrible mood-swings and more serious symptoms like depression.
+One final question that I get asked is about whether maca can help with those terrible mood-swings and more serious symptoms like feeling down.

-Well, several studies have shown that maca may reduce symptoms of depression.
+Well, several studies have shown that maca may reduce symptoms of feeling down.
 I’ll briefly mention a few of these.
-In one small study depression was reduced in postmenopausal women.
-In another study, maca reduced the symptoms of anxiety and depression (and lowered sexual dysfunction!) in postmenopausal women.
+In one small study feeling down was reduced in postmenopausal women.
+In another study, maca reduced the symptoms of anxiety and feeling down (and lowered sexual dysfunction!) in postmenopausal women.

 Given that maca is an adrenal adaptogen and supports a healthier stress response it makes total sense that it would help regulate mood and energy throughout the day.